New Texas Supreme Court Ruling Says Your Case Could be Barred in Texas

 These kinds of rules can be incredible hardships for small businesses and individuals in Texas.
 Before signing any contract, always make sure to check with an attorney.
-Understanding what you are signing is one of the most important parts of any contract, and the Dallas business litigation lawyers at The Queenan Law Firm, P.C., help clients with this every day.
+Understanding what you are signing is one of the most important parts of any contract, and the Arlington business litigation lawyers at The Queenan Law Firm, P.C., help clients with this every day.

 Forum-Selection and Arbitration Clauses

 Forum-selection clauses are a common piece of any business or service contract.
 These clauses decide from the outset what courts will handle any problems.
 Often, especially for large, multi-state businesses, the laws of states like Delaware are particularly friendly to business dealings.
 Because of this, the contracts these businesses use will often designate Delaware as the state that will handle any lawsuits based on the contract.
 Other times, a large corporation will use its home state, where its headquarters are, to hear any case.